steve-caiula/Fan-Cooling-System/README.md

 specific delays (>4.1ms, >100µs) before switching to 4-bit mode.
 This sequence is mandatory, without it the controller does not correctly interpret subsequent commands.

+* **Character Overflow Handling:** `lcd_print()` does not check the string length before printing.
+A potential overflow would write to DDRAM beyond the last visible character, but the NHD-0420H1Z has 40 DDRAM cells per row with non-contiguous addresses between rows, so an overflow on one row does not corrupt the adjacent row.
+All strings passed to `lcd_print()` are padded with trailing spaces to overwrite any residual characters from previous prints, avoiding visual artifacts without calling `LCD_CLEAR_DISPLAY` on every cycle, which would cause visible flickering due to the 1.52ms execution time of the clear command.

 #### PWM and Tachometer (Arctic P12 PRO)

 * **25kHz PWM Frequency:** Timer 1 is configured in Fast PWM mode 14 with ICR1 as TOP,